Improving Neural Additive Models with Bayesian Principles: Detailed Related Work

-On the other end of the spectrum, we find Markov Chain Monte Carlo (MCMC) approaches, which provide asymptotically correct solutions. \citet{neal1993bayesian, neal2011mcmc, welling2011bayesian, garriga2021exact, izmailov2021hmc} have contributed to the exploration of these computationally expensive yet theoretically accurate methods.
+On the other end of the spectrum, we find Markov Chain Monte Carlo (MCMC) approaches, which provide asymptotically correct solutions.
+Many recent works have contributed to the exploration of these computationally expensive yet theoretically attractive methods \citep{neal1993bayesian, welling2011bayesian, garriga2021exact, izmailov2021hmc}.